Cannibal Corpse has always been a controversial and polarizing band.

 in the vocals.
 The whole album is like this, really.

-the feeling that builds throughout the latter half of this album.
-"Force Fed Broken Glass" shows the continuation of something
+to describe the feeling that builds throughout the latter half of this album.
+"Force Fed Broken Glass" shows the continuation

-that has slowly grown, over the course of this record.
-In some way, you can tell that the album is reaching its conclusion.
+of something that has slowly grown, over the course of this record.
+In some way, you can tell that the album is reaching its

+conclusion.
 The first minute or so is pretty fast-paced, though not incredibly intense or anything.
-A couple minutes in, the pace slows,
+A couple minutes in, the

-considerably, and there are the sounds of someone gagging and choking (presumably on broken glass).
-The riffs create a sense
+pace slows, considerably, and there are the sounds of someone gagging and choking (presumably on broken glass).
+The riffs

-of dread, working well with the vocals as well.
+create a sense of dread, working well with the vocals as well.
 The song speeds up again, but this is ephemeral.
-Again, the pace slows to
+Again, the

-something morbid, as hellish solos are accompanied by sparse acoustic notes.
-This is a flash of brilliance, by the standards
+pace slows to something morbid, as hellish solos are accompanied by sparse acoustic notes.
+This is a flash of brilliance,

 "An Experiment In Homicide" telegraphs the fact that the end is upon us.
 It's faster